rmettler/cpp_delegates/doc/delegate/destructor.md

 constexpr ~delegate();
 ```

 Destroys the `rome::delegate` instance.
-If the `rome::delegate` is not _empty_, the _target_ is not destroyed.
+If the `rome::delegate` instance took the ownership of a _target_, the _target_ is destroyed too.

-> TODO: if ownership was transfered (e.g. by a move or an r-value passed function object), the _target_ IS destroyed also!

 ## Examples